New

 Use the review flow:

-1. Create the study
+1. Create the study with structured questions

 4. Publish only when the brief feels right